akashkakdegit/interview-task/README.md

 Set up the development environment, install all the required dependencies.
 Use CSS for stylings.
-Create the data.json file in src to store all data.
+Create the data.json file to store all data.

 Below is the step by the step implementation of the above approach:

 **Step 1:** Create a React application using the following command:
-        npx create-react-app interview-task
+        - npx create-react-app interview-task

 **Step 2:** After creating our project folder i.e.interview task, move to it using the following command:
-        cd interview task
+        - cd interview-task

 **Project Structure:** It will look like the following: